 - Drain Pipes can be a clean, fast and effective way of moving water from a standing puddle.
 In order for this type of drainage system to work you need a discharge area lower than the water inlet allowing for a proper slope for fluids to flow with the use of underground PVC

 - Berm/Site Grading is a process of changing your surface landscape to encourage the desired direction of the excess water flow.
 Many drainage issues are stemmed from poor grading techniques during a home’s construction.

-A major cause for the standing water in your yard comes from compacted soils that have undergone densification, the stress on the soil has displaced the air particles between the soil grains − taking its ability to absorb rain fall and making it more susceptible to erosion and runoff.
+A major cause for the standing water in your yard comes from compacted soils that have undergone densification, the stress on the soil has displaced the air particles between the soil grains − taking its ability to absorb rainfall and making it more susceptible to erosion and runoff.

 Compacted soils hold less oxygen making it difficult for plants to survive and grow in this environment.
-There are some treatments you can put in your soil to help with compaction.
-Some solutions can be the use lawn aerators, soil conditioners, or a simple layer of mulch to help can help prevent water runoff.
+There are some treatments you can put in your soil to help with the compaction.
+Some solutions can be the use of lawn aerators, soil conditioners, or a simple layer of mulch to help can help prevent water runoff.

 I recommend that before setting your mind on a drainage system you draw out a drainage plan, and take into consideration all the different factors that are playing a role in the excess water your property needs help dealing with.
-Choosing only one system can be effective, but a well thought out drainage plan to help organize the spare water flow.
-Organizing a well thought out plan can help you integrate different drainage techniques that engage, or interact with each other in order to smooth out the process of moving standing water from your yard into desired areas.
+Choosing only one system can be effective, but a well-thought-out drainage plan to help organize the spare water flow.
+Organizing a well-thought-out plan can help you integrate different drainage techniques that engage, or interact with each other in order to smooth out the process of moving standing water from your yard into desired areas.